Last updated: 28 May 2026

 More savings product than insurance

-Despite the name, assurance-vie in France functions primarily as a tax-advantaged investment vehicle.
+Despite the name, assurance-vie in France works primarily as a tax-advantaged investment vehicle.
 More than half of French households hold one.
-By the end of 2025, total assets in assurance-vie contracts reached 2,107 billion euros, a 6.1% increase over the previous year, according to France Assureurs.
-Net inflows hit a record 50.6 billion euros in 2025.
+By the end of 2025, total assets reached EUR 2,107 billion, a 6.1% increase year-on-year, according to France Assureurs.
+Net inflows hit a record EUR 50.6 billion in 2025.

 Tax advantages after 8 years

 The main draw is the tax treatment.
-After holding a contract for 8 years, withdrawals benefit from significantly reduced tax rates on gains.
-There are also estate planning benefits: you can name beneficiaries who receive the funds outside the normal inheritance process, often with reduced or no inheritance tax up to certain thresholds.
-Within a contract, you choose between secure euro funds (fonds en euros) with capital guarantees, and unit-linked funds (unites de compte) invested in stocks, bonds, or real estate.
-Most people use a mix of both.
-Our 2026 assurance-vie investment guide covers current rates and options.
+After holding a contract for 8 years, withdrawals benefit from reduced tax rates on gains.
+There are also estate-planning benefits: you can name beneficiaries who receive the funds outside normal inheritance rules, with reduced or no inheritance tax up to specific thresholds.
+Within a contract, you choose between secure euro funds (fonds en euros) with capital guarantees, and unit-linked funds (unites de compte) invested in stocks, bonds or real estate.
+Most people use a mix.

 EU and EEA citizens